These in-depth, cutting-edge presentations are interactive with many offering hands-on exercises with appropriate clinical practices.

 This first portion of the lab will cover the anatomy/physiology of the ear canal, properties of cerumen, technical aspects of removal, management of incidents, infection control, state regulations, and billing.
 The second portion will begin with a demonstration of different removal techniques and equipment and end with participants getting extensive hands-on experience.

-Trust the Patients, Verify the Hearing Aids
+Trust the Patients, Verify the Hearing Aids: SOLD OUT

 Lindsey Jorgensen, AuD, PhD

 Verification of hearing aids goes beyond “hitting the target” and verifying the aided output of the aid.
 There are many other features and accessories that are within current hearing aid technology (e.g., frequency lowering, tinnitus management, etc.).

 While REAR (real-ear aided response) will be discussed, this lab will focus on verifying features of hearing aids beyond aided gain and will include a discussion and a hands-on component.
 The goal of this lab is to improve your ability to complete and increase your comfort with verifying advanced features within hearing aids, as well as verifying the accessories that go along with the products we purchase for our patients.

 The Importance of Ethical Selling of Hearing Aid Solutions